marrold/terraform-vultr-yaml/README.md

 ### Keys

-You can create SSH keys to then supply
+You can create SSH keys to then configure a server to use them.

 #### Options